oakes/play-clj/README.md

     (let [; load a sprite sheet from your resources dir sheet (texture "tiles.png")
           ; split the sheet into 16x16 tiles
-          ; (the "texture!" function lets you call TextureRegion methods directly) tiles (texture! sheet :split 16 16)
+          ; (the texture! macro lets you call TextureRegion methods directly) tiles (texture! sheet :split 16 16)
           ; get the tile at row 6, col 0
           player-image (texture (aget tiles 6 0))